RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-cluster-api.md

     $ sudo rlutil dmc_reconf bdb=<db-id>
     ```

-To get the benefits of using the OSS Cluster API, make sure that your Redis clients
+To get the benefits of using the OSS Cluster API, make sure that you are using
-are cluster-aware, such as redis-py-cluster or jedis.
+Redis clients that are cluster-aware, such as redis-py-cluster or jedis.

 ## Converting an existing Redis database to use the OSS Cluster API